 “No live organism can continue to exist sanely under conditions of absolute reality”.
 Shirley Jackson is the master of the haunted house story.
 It’s a classic.
 Go and read it.

-Have a pleasurably traumatic happy Halloween, friends!
+pleasurably traumatic happy Halloween, friends!
 And recommend me some books in the comments.

 I know, too early for snow.
 But my short, nasty, and very cold story, The Frost of Heaven, will be included in Fox Spirit Books’ Winter Tales anthology coming early next year.
 Fox Spirit won Best Independent Press at the British Fantasy Awards today.
 Well done, guys!